sejori/Hackaranda-AcerAces/docs/default/Arboretum.md

 The bot then loops through every card in hand and calculates `handScore - opponentHandScore - remainingScore - rank` where `rank` is the rank of the current card.
-If this is positive then the card can is considered spare and is given priority `1`.
+If this is positive then the card is considered spare and is given priority `1`.
 If the card is a `7` it is given priority `0.5`.
+(My intuition says that `7` cards are the most valuable, this may be incorrect.)

 Otherwise, if `opponentScore` is currently `0`, the card is not currently risky and is given priority `0.6`.